Warren-SJ/SLAM3R/README.md

 This model has a multi-branch vision transformer (ViT) backbone consisting of a shared encoder, two decoders for keyframe and supporting frames and a point regression head for final prediction.

+#### Image encoder

-Image encoder: Each frame $I_i$ is encoded to obtain token representations $F_i \in \mathbb{R}^{T \times d}$, where $T$ is the number of tokens and $d$ is the token dimension.
-There are $m$ encoder blocks each containing self-attention and feed-forward layers.
+Each frame $I_i$ is encoded to obtain token representations $F_i \in \mathbb{R}^{T \times d}$, where $T$ is the number of tokens and $d$ is the token dimension.
+There are $m$ ViT encoder blocks each containing self-attention and feed-forward layers.
 Output is divided into 2 parts for the key frame and supporting frames.

+#### Keyframe decoder

-Keyframe decoder: Consists of $n$ ViT decoder blocks, each containing self-attention, cross-attention and feed-forward layers.
+Consists of $n$ ViT decoder blocks, each containing self-attention, cross-attention and feed-forward layers.
 The model uses a novel multi-view cross-attention to combine information from different supporting frames.
 The decoder takes $F_{key}$ as input for self-attention for the keyframe to reason about itself and performs cross-attention between $F_{key}$ and all supporting frame features $\{F_{sup}\}_{i=1}^{L-1}$ to get geometric information from other frames.
 The architecture uses multi-view cross-attention, meaning there is a seperate cross-attention for each supporting frame.

 ![Image of the keyframe decoder architecture](decoder.png)